 Introduction

-Writing code for software program is still a very complex and expensive IT function which requires expertise in programming.
-While there are many affordable resources out there (books, online materials, training courses) to get anyone willing to learn how to write code get up to speed, there are still people with non-IT expertise that would love to write program without necessarily having to go through any form of training (classesself-learning).
+Writing code for a software program is still a very complex and expensive IT function, which requires expertise in programming.
+While there are many affordable resources out there (such as books, online materials, and training courses) to get anyone willing to learn how to write code get up to speed, there are still people with non-IT expertise that would love to write program without necessarily having to go through any form of training (e.g., classes or self-learning).

 Problem statement – Aims and objectives

-This project attempts to produce some building blocks that should help non-programmers build software programs or at leastone or more microservices that will form part of an overall application.
-In doing , this project will the disconnect that often exists between experts working on software development project and the end users that will ultimately use the softwareof software development project.
-With this approach, the development of software will start from the end user experience and walk backward to the development phase rather than the other way around.
+This project attempts to produce some building blocks that should help non-programmers build software programs or at least coordinate one or more microservices to produce a functionality that will form part of an overall application.
+In doing so, this project will bridge the disconnect that often exists between experts working on a software development project and the end users that will ultimately use the software.
+The aforementioned disconnect may lead to failure of software development projects.
+With this approach, the development of software will start from the end user’s experience and walk backwards to the development phase rather than the other way around.

-the way natural language processing (NLP) works for information seeking tasks (text classification, information retrieval, information extraction) whereby a user for example input a text in a given language (e.g.English or Spanish) and an NLP engine translate it into a desired language (e.g. French or Portuguese). here are a number of NLP implementations today such as oogle ranslate, Facebook ranslate, Amazon ranslate, Amazon Transcribe.
+The idea of the present project is reminiscent of the way natural language processing (NLP) works for information seeking tasks (text classification, information retrieval, information extraction), whereby a user for example inputs a text in a given language (e.g., English or Spanish) and an NLP engine translates it into a desired language (e.g. French or Portuguese).
+There are a number of NLP implementations today such as Google Translate, Facebook Translate, Amazon Translate, and Amazon Transcribe.

 The aim of the project is to leverage existing machine learning technologies such as natural language processing to build a model that would interpret user requirements submitted in textual form in plain English and produce the required program or service.
 Given the sheer variety of programs that are available out there and the complexities of business problems that software programs are designed to solve, the scope of this research project will be limited to commonly used services such as front-end technologies, client-side business logic and API services.
-The model will be use as a way for non-programmers and programmers alike to generate microservices that can be combined together to form a software application which solves a specific business process (e.g. registration, authentication, checkout, payment).
+The model will be used as a way for non-programmers and programmers alike to generate microservices that can be combined together to form a software application which solves a specific business process (e.g., registration, authentication, checkout, and payment).
 Backend services are therefore not within the scope of this project and may well be an opportunity to further this research.

 It is important to have a way to measure the efficacy of the model.
-In order words, the service generated by the model would need to validated against a reference service or program of similar typeto judge and demonstrate how a option to produce software as opposed to and more importantly how does the program produced by the ecompares in terms of quality to the same program when its been written by a software developer.
+In order words, the service generated by the model would need to validated against a reference service or program of similar type; the purpose of the validation process is to judge and demonstrate how our engine provides a more efficient option to produce software as opposed to manual programming and more importantly how does the program produced by the engineer compares in terms of quality to the same program when it has been written by a software developer.

 Examples of real-life services